hurben/RA_ACPA_multiomics/README.md

 1. Infer a correlation network from condition-specific datasets.
 2. Define "edges" by BH-adjusted P < 0.05 and |rho| > 4.
 3. Identify inverted network edges. <br />

+**NOTE:** inverted correlation network topology are stored in: [here](https://drive.google.com/drive/folders/1_EnYGusJlS1sOYN74Bt4k_9lJMjsUaU4)

-**Note**: PBS scripts have been run in a cluster with a different directory structure; adjustments may be necessary.
+**NOTE**: PBS scripts have been run in a cluster with a different directory structure; adjustments may be necessary.

 ```
 Shell scripts utlizes